 Since December 1997 each local authority in the UK has been carrying out a review and assessment of air quality in their area.
 This involves measuring air pollution and trying to predict how it will change in the next few years.
-The aim of the review is to make sure that the national air quality objectives External Hyperlink will be achieved throughout the UK by the relevant deadlines.
+The aim of the review is to make sure that the national air quality objectives will be achieved throughout the UK by the relevant deadlines.
 These objectives have been put in place to protect people's health and the environment.
 If a local authority finds any places where the objectives are not likely to be achieved, it must declare an Air Quality Management Area there.

-The Borough has two AQMAs:
+The Borough did have two AQMAs:

 Part IV of the Environment Act 1995 places a statutory duty on local authorities to review and assess local air quality.
 In keeping with this, we have submitted detailed historical air quality information reports to DEFRA since 1999.